 We may receive reports based on the use of these technologies from third party service providers on a de-identified, Individual-level or Aggregated basis.
 We and our third party service providers do not use your Sensitive Information, such as Genetic Information and Self-Reported Information, for targeted advertising.

 Google Analytics.
 Google Analytics is used to perform many of the tasks listed above.
 We use the User-ID feature of Google Analytics to combine behavioral information across devices and sessions (including authenticated and unauthenticated sessions).
 We have enabled the following Google Analytics Advertising features: Remarketing, Google Display Network Impression Reporting, Google Analytics Demographics and Interest Reporting, and DoubleClick Campaign Manager integration.
 We do not merge information collected through any Google advertising product with individual-level information collected elsewhere by our Service.
 Learn more about how Google collects and uses data here.
 To opt out of Google Analytics Advertising Features please use Google Ad Settings.
 To opt out of Google Analytics entirely please use this link.

 (e.g. from cookies and similar technologies)

 We are always working to enhance our Services with new products, applications and features that may result in the collection of new and different types of information.
-We will update our privacy statement, as needed.
+We will update our Privacy Statement and/or obtain your prior consent to new processing, as needed.

-We use the information described above in Section 3 to operate, provide, analyze and improve our Services.
-These activities may include, among other things, using your information in a manner consistent with other commitments in this privacy statement, to:
+We use the information described above in Section 2 to operate, provide, analyze and improve our Services.
+These activities may include, among other things, using your information in a manner consistent with other commitments in this Privacy Statement, to:

 - open your account, enable purchases and process payments, communicate with you, and implement your requests (e.g., referrals);